CS Camelopardalis

-CS Camelopardalis (CS Cam) is a binary star in reflection nebula VdB 14, in the constellation Camelopardalis.
+CS Camelopardalis (CS Cam; HD 21291) is a binary star in reflection nebula VdB 14, in the constellation Camelopardalis.
+It is a 4th magnitude star, and is visible to the naked eye under good observing conditions.

 It forms a group of stars known as the Camelopardalis R1 association, part of the Cam OB1 association.
 The near-identical supergiant CE Camelopardalis is located half a degree to the south.

+As a binary star, CS Cam is designated as Struve 385 (STF 385, Σ385).

 The primary component, CS Camelopardalis A, is a blue-white B-type supergiant with a mean apparent magnitude of 4.21m.
+The star was found to be a variable star when the Hipparcos data was analyzed.
+It was given its variable star designation in 1999.
 It is classified as an Alpha Cygni type variable star and its brightness varies from magnitude 4.19m to 4.23m.
-Its companion, CS Camelopardalis B, is a magnitude 8.7m star located 2.4 arcseconds from the primary.
+Its companion, CS Camelopardalis B, is a magnitude 8.7m blue giant star located 2.4 arcseconds from the primary.